 Join 30,000 other guys just like you.
 Primer is proudly spam free, Unsubscribe at any time.

-Affordable style, self-development, how-tos, and apartment DIY for the aspiring gentleman.
+Affordable style, self-development, how-tos, and apartment DIY

 The Stain-proof Undershirt